-Amazon Prime will debut the four-hour long documentary on June 2, a week after its limited release in theaters.
+Amazon Prime will debuted the four-hour long documentary on June 2, 2017, a week after its limited release in theaters.

 How can I watch the Grateful Dead documentary?